HyunCafe/my-javascript-notes/topics/jsDOMandMath.md

 ```

 #### Math ceil
-rounds a number up to the nearest integer.
+rounds a number up to the nearest integer. (if 2.1 rounds to 3)
 ```javascript
 let x = 4.1;
 let roundedUpX = Math.ceil(x); // 5